lydiacox/T2A3_algorithm/planning.md

 ## Classes

 The classes & sub classes will be:
-* Shopping List - a class to ask the buyer how many of each book they wish to purchase
+* Shopping_List - A class to ask the customer what they would like to buy
-* Book Sets - a class to organise the list of books into sets so that the appropriate discount can be applied
+* Sets_of_Books - A class to determine how many sets of books are being purchased
-* Full Price - a class to calculate the cost of the books with no discount(s) applied
+* Calc_No_Discount - A class to calculate the cost of all the books at full price.
-* Discount - a class to calculate the price of the books with appropriate discount(s) applied
+* With_Discount - A class to calculate the cost of all the books with any discount(s) applied.
-* Print Price - a class to display for the buyer the total cost of their purchase
+* Print_Price - A class to print the price of the customer's purchase and any discount applied.

 ## Control Flow Diagram